-Section 39: Sexual violence and sexual harassment
+Section 39: Sexual violence and sexual harassment (Appendix C)

-The school will follow the guidance in 'Keeping Children Safe in Education' (DfE, September 2023): Responding to reports of sexual violence and sexual harassment.
+The school will follow the guidance in Keeping Chldren Safe in Education (2024): Responding to reports of sexual violence and sexual harassment.

-All school staff should be aware that students may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+All school staff should be aware that students may not feel ready or know how to tell someone that they are being abuse, exploited or neglected, and/or they may not recognise their experiences as harmful.
 For example, they may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
+It is also important that staff determine how best to build trusted relationship with children which facilitate communication.

-All school staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.
+All school staff, but especially the designated safeguarding lead (and deputies), should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.

-Appendix D
+APPENDIX D

-Section 40: Designated Staff Information
+Section 40: Designated Staff Information (Appendix D)